Design Pattern Series - Factory Pattern (Golang)

 unsupported payment method: bitcoin

-The Factory Pattern is a powerful tool for managing object creation in Go, especially when you need to support multiple object types that share a common interface.
-By using the Factory Pattern, you can make your code more extensible, maintainable, and aligned with object-oriented design principles.
+Factory Pattern is a powerful tool for managing object creation in Go, especially when you need to support multiple object types that share a common interface.
+It makes code extensible, maintainable and follows object-oriented design principles.

-- Use additional configurations or parameters to customize the created objects.
+• Use config or parameters to customize the created object.